dynamodb-toolbox/dynamodb-toolbox/docs/docs/4-schemas/10-binary/index.md

 <p style={{ marginTop: '-15px' }}><i><code>boolean | undefined</code></i></p>

-Tags the attribute as needed to compute the primary key:
+Tags the attribute as a primary key attribute or linked to a primary attribute:

 ```ts
 // Note: The method also sets the `required` property to 'always'